Ro45CR7zz/Magic-ScratchCard/README.md

 🎉 Magic Scratch Card
 A fun, interactive web-based scratch card experience!
 Move your mouse or finger to "scratch" and reveal a hidden emoji surprizze beneath a vibrant gradient.
-Built with HTML, CSS, and JavaScript, this mini-app also includes a glowing aesthetic and tilt animation for a visually rich experience.
+Built with HTML, CSS, and JavaScript, this mini-app also includes a glowing aesthetic and tilt animation for a visually rich experiencee.

 🧩 Features
-✨ Scratchable Surface – Use your mouse or touch to reveal a hidden emoji.
+✨ Scratchable Surface – Use your mouse or touch to reveal a hidden emoji....

-🌈 Animated Gradient Effects – Glowing borders and animated text bring life to the UI.
+🌈 Animated Gradient Effects – Glowing borders and animated text bring life to the UI.....

 🎁 Surprise Button – Get a new emoji anytime with the "Surprise Me" button.